Top 10 Python Algorithms with Time Complexity ✔

 7. Depth-First Search (DFS)

-Depth-First Search is a graph traversal algorithm that works by exploring as far as possible along each branch before backtracking.
-It uses a stack to keep track of the nodes to visit.
+DFS is a graph traversal algorithm that explores as far as possible along a path before backtracking.
+It uses a stack (or recursion).

 Example Code: